microsoft/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led-sensehat.md

-# Set up the Raspberry Pi to light an LED triggered by an IoT Central command
+# Set up the Raspberry Pi with Sense HAT to light an LED triggered by an IoT Central command

 In the [previous step](./rules.md) you performed simple analytics and created an alert on the data using IoT Central rules.